Macchina-CLI/macchina/README.md

   - Status
 - Palette

-> Package count: __Pacman only__, as it will print __0__ for distributions that use any other package manager.
+> Package count: __pacman and dpkg only__, as it will print __0__ for distributions that use any other package manager.
 Support for other package managers is on its way.

 ## Macchina supports the following arguments: